 What Information do I need to know before I schedule my appointment?

 - Students who arrive late by 15 minutes or more of their scheduled appointment time will forfeit their testing appointment and be required to reschedule testing.

 - Students who require special testing accomodations, including, but not limited to, large print, a reader, or a separate testing room, must contact PCC Disability Services prior to scheduling their testing appointment.
 All testing accommodations must be approved by PCC Disability Services.
 PCC Disability Services will work with a student to determine the best accommodations for them.

-- Students who will not be attending PCC, but who would like to take their exam at PCC for another NC Community College are required to contact their home institution to have their placement test set-up to be remotely proctored at PCC.
+- Students taking their placement test at PCC for another NC Community College are required to contact their home institution to have their placement test set-up to be remotely proctored at PCC.
 The student will still be required to schedule a testing appointment with PCC Testing.
-It is the student's responsiblity to bring their Remote Testing Voucher to PCC on the day of their appointment or to ensure that their home institution sends PCC Testing their Remote Testing Voucher prior to their testing appointment.
+It is the student's responsiiblity to bring their Remote Testing Voucher to PCC on the day of their appointment or to ensure that their home institution sends PCC Testing their Remote Testing Voucher prior to their testing appointment.

 What do I need to bring the day of testing?

 - All students are required to show a photo ID in order to test - No exceptions